ajs-voices/once-upon-a-dream/scenes/034-that-talk.md

 "You are going to miss dinner?"

 I sighed.
-"Would you rather Baboo be here or me?"
+"Would you rather Babbo be here or me?"

 He sighed and nodded.
 "Tomorrow you are here, all day to see Mama.
 She misses you."